Walker-Xin/tidal_zamo/readme.md

 Now we can compute the tidal tensor in the LNRF using the projected Riemann tensor and 4-velocity.

-The next step is to use Lorentz boosts to boost the LNRF tidal tensor into the particle's locally free-falling frame, giving us the `ClocH` as the desired local tidal tensor.
+The next step is to use Lorentz boosts to boost the LNRF tidal tensor into the particle's locally free-falling frame, giving us `ClocH` as the desired local tidal tensor.

 Finally, we can test some known properties of the tidal tensor: